secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 #### Channel Quote Approval

-Under the [**GitLab Partner Program**](/handbook/resellers/#gitlab-partner-program-overview), signed Channel Partners are granted specific, contractual discounts depending on the Partner Deal Type, the Partner Engagement type, and the Partner's program track (Open vs. Select).
+Under the [**GitLab Partner Program**](/handbook/resellers/#gitlab-partner-program-overview), signed Channel Partners are granted specific, contractual discounts depending on the product, Partner Deal Type, and the Partner Engagement type.
 This information is automatically captured at the opportunity level.
-For more information, review the [SFDC Field Definitions](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#sfdc-field-definitions) and the [Partner Program Discount Table](https://gitlab.my.salesforce.com/0694M000008xAk4QAE?so=pvt).
+For more information, review the [SFDC Field Definitions](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#sfdc-field-definitions) and the [Partner Program Discount Tables](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#partner-program-discounts).

+Only GitLab-authorized partners who have completed one sales certification may transact a GitLab order.
+Partners not authorized by GitLab may not transact.

 **Quote Approvals:** The Quote Approval module identifies channel deals (subscription deals only) and manages the necessary approvals automatically. **To request approval on a quote, follow the steps above: [Standard Quote Approval](/handbook/business-ops/order-processing/#standard-quote-approval)**